hello-urvesh/AISecOpsBootcamp/module7-agentic-range/README.md

 The Overdraft Heist shows that when an AI can take real actions, tricking it with words becomes a way to cause real harm.
 The defense is to treat everything a user sends as untrusted data, keep hard limits in code, and review sensitive actions.

-The Loose Lipped Concierge shows that a secret placed inside an AI's instructions is not truly safe.
-A determined user can often talk it out, and hiding a leak in a disguised form can slip past filters.
-The defense is to keep real secrets out of the AI entirely and to check outputs, not just inputs.